 You can continue with the following three actions to encourage Nestlé to bring its practices into line with international marketing rules:

-- Order the Nestlé-Free Kit to continue promoting the boycott throughout the year
+- Order Nestlé-Free resources to continue promoting the boycott throughout the year

 - Email Nestlé calling on it to abide by international marketing rules